-An Aircraft Autopilot System is a mechanical, electrical or hydraulic system that can operate an aircraft or a ship without the help of a person.
+An Aircraft Autopilot System is a mechanical, electrical, or hydraulic system that can operate an aircraft or a ship without the help of a person.
 This autopilot system stores inertial measurement unit data.
 In addition, corrective measures are taken to guide the aircraft using this storage data.
 The autopilot system also monitors the relevant driving data to maintain the orientation of the aircraft or vessel.
-There are three primary levels of control used in the autopilot system, including the single-axis autopilot control, the 2-axis autopilot control and the additional 3-axis autopilot control.
+There are three primary levels of control used in the autopilot system, including the single-axis autopilot control, the 2-axis autopilot control, and the additional 3-axis autopilot control.

 The leading aviation regulatory agencies, such as the Federal Aviation Administration (FAA) and the European Aviation Safety Agency (EASA), have ordered the installation of autopilot systems in commercial airplanes to address some security problems.

 The F-35 JSF program is one of the most successful military combat programs.
-The F-35 JSF program constitutes approximately 25% of the annual turnover of Lockheed Martin Corporation, so they plan to improve F-35 JSF production capacity from 131 aircraft in 2019 to 149 in 2020 and 169 by 2021.
+The F-35 JSF program constitutes approximately 25% of the annual turnover of Lockheed Martin Corporation, so they plan to improve the F-35 JSF production capacity from 131 aircraft in 2019 to 149 in 2020 and 169 by 2021.

 In 2017, Ankara negotiated a $ 2.5 billion deal between the Kremlin and the S-400, despite warnings that buying the system would have political and economic consequences.